-- The Limited Fluctuation method by amount, with the relative error in the estimate being 5 percent, with a 95 percent probability - The Bühlmann Empirical Bayesian method by amount
+- The Limited Fluctuation method by amount, with the relative error in the estimate being 5 percent, with a 95 percent probability; and - The Bühlmann Empirical Bayesian Method by amount.

 Each credibility method has a table of prescribed mortality margin percentages.
 The percentages vary by attained age and credibility level within the given table.
-For example, for attained ages less than 47, the Limited Fluctuation method margin is 10.0 percent for credibility of 43 to 47 percent.
-The Bühlmann method margin is 10.3 percent for credibility of 78 to 82 percent.
+For example, for attained ages less than 47, the Limited Fluctuation method margin is 10.0 percent for credibility of 43 percent-47 percent.
+The Bühlmann method margin is 10.3 percent for credibility of 78 percent-82 percent.
 Companies may want to evaluate credibility under each method.
 The prescribed grading of company rates with margins to industry rates with margins does not vary by credibility method.